top of page

 • Maps: The Library topographic maps of Southeast Alaska and some local navigational charts are collected.

-• Video and audio: Informational, educational, and literary DVDs, CDs and other video and audio materials are collected to provide alternate access to information.
-Price is a serious consideration in the purchase of videos and audiobooks.
+• Video and audio: Informational, educational, and recreational DVDs, CDs and other video and audio materials are collected to provide alternate access to information.
+Price and space are serious considerations in the purchase of videos and audiobooks.
 Outstanding popular culture and award winning films are included.
 Critically acclaimed foreign films, independent films and PBS productions are heavily collected.
 DVDs and various audio formats are currently being purchased for the collection.

 • Online: The Library is a member of the Alaska Digital Library and through it provides access to a large collection of downloadable electronic and audio books.
 The Library also provides access to the State’s SLED databases, and subscribes to a small number of electronic databases.